High Frequency Trading Explained

 Trading Technology and Infrastructure

-High-Frequency Trading is a subset of algorithmic trading that is based on a high-speed trade execution.
+High-Frequency Trading is a subset of algorithmic trading based on high-speed trade execution.
 Or in other words – orders are opened and closed in fractions of a second.

 High-frequency and day traders must utilize algo trading software to ensure lightning-speed trade executions.
-Although based on the same principles, High-Frequency Trading is different to algorithmic trading in the regard that it requires significant investments in infrastructure, colocation rights and data feed products, in order to ensure a lightning-fast trade execution process that provides the given company with a competitive advantage.
+Although based on the same principles, High-Frequency Trading is different from algorithmic trading in that it requires significant investments in infrastructure, co-location rights and data feed products to ensure a lightning-fast trade execution process that provides the given company with a competitive advantage.

 High-Frequency Trading Nowadays

 Today, the industry has reached its maturity.
-In the last few years, due to the ever-increasing competition, rising trading costs and constant regulatory developments, it has gone through a major consolidation.
+In the last few years, it has gone through a major consolidation due to ever-increasing competition, rising trading costs and constant regulatory developments.

-Currently, there are a few bigger players that run the industry like Virtu Financials, Citadel Securities, Flow Traders, Hudson River Trading, Jump Trading, Optiver, Quantlab, TradeBot Systems, etc. High-Frequency Trading companies vary in their size, trading strategies, and type as some of them are public, while the majority are propriety.
+A few bigger players run the industry, like Virtu Financials, Citadel Securities, Flow Traders, Hudson River Trading, Jump Trading, Optiver, Quantlab, TradeBot Systems, etc. High-Frequency Trading and quant trading companies vary in size, trading strategies, and type, as some are public, while most are prop firms.

-No matter whether it is a propriety or a public company, all high-frequency trading shops are similar in the regard of their main goal – to outmuscle their competitors and execute as much trades as possible, even if the profit per trade is tiny.
+Whether it is a propriety or public company, all high-frequency trading shops are similar regarding their main goal – to outmuscle their competitors and execute as many trades as possible, even if the profit per trade is tiny.

-In order to achieve that, high-speed traders focus on investments in new infrastructure that allows them to speed up the trade execution process.
-Currently, the speed at which trades are executed is measured in milli- and even microseconds.
+To achieve that, high-speed traders focus on investments in new infrastructure to speed up the trade execution process.
+The speed at which trades are executed is measured in milli- and even microseconds.